-\begin{example}[(Differential travel time as IV, NICU application)] { \cite{Lorch2012,michael2020instrumental, chen2021estimating} study the effect on neonatal mortality of delivery at high-level neonatal intensive care units (NICU), using the same differential travel time as IV.
-The goal is to design a neonatal regionalization system that designates hospitals according to the level of care infants need.
+\begin{example}[(Differential travel time as an IV, NICU data)] \cite{Lorch2012}, \cite{michael2020instrumental}, and \cite{chen2021estimating} studied the effect of delivery on neonatal mortality in high-level neonatal intensive care units (NICU), using the same differential travel time as an IV.
+The goal is to design a neonatal regionalization system that designates hospitals according to the level of care that infants need.
 The available dataset has $\sim$180,000 records of mothers who delivered exactly two births during 1995 and 2009 in Pennsylvania and relocated at the second delivery.
-In Figure~\ref{fig:nicu} we present a possible causal DAG for the NICU application.
+In \cref{fig:nicu} we present a possible causal DAG for the NICU application.
 UCs are present due to mothers' self-selection effects or unrecorded side information on which the physicians base the NICU suggestion.
-The differential travel time to the closest high-level NICU versus low-level NICU serves as a valid IV since it affects mothers' choice of NICU and does not impact clinical outcomes through other means.
-A neonatal regionalization system (Figure~\ref{fig:nicu}, right panel) designates NICU solely based on the clinical outcome at the previous stage (since differential travel time does not affect clinical outcome anymore once we actually \textit{assign} NICU, and confounders remain unobserved), removing arrows pointing into NICU decision in the DAG presented in the upper panel. } \end{example}
+The differential travel time to the closest high-level NICU versus low-level NICU serves as a valid IV, since it affects the choice of the mother's NICU and does not impact clinical outcomes through other means.
+A neonatal regionalization system (\cref{fig:nicu}, bottom panel) designates the NICU solely based on the clinical outcome at the previous stage (since differential travel time does not affect the clinical outcome anymore once we actually \textit{assign} NICU, and confounders remain unobserved), removing arrows that point to the decision of the NICU in the DAG presented in the upper panel.